rogerfitz/raspberrypi_tutorials/README.md

 # raspberrypi_tutorials
-Future home of Raspberry Pi Tutorial Articles on Ergo Sum Blog
+Probable future home of Raspberry Pi Tutorial Articles on Ergo Sum Blog or I will merge into the tutorials repo